ThimbleFire/Blackhole-Inferno/README.md

 Like a sims-like, the interior of the crew's home, the ship, can be customised by adding walls, flooring, furniture and ship modules in mounting points.

-Different ships have different shapes and sizes of mounting points.
-Modules such as turrets, can have prefixes, suffixes and implicit enhancements.
+Different ships have different shape interiors and sizes of mounting points.
+Modules such as turrets can have prefixes, suffixes and implicit enhancements.

+Crew can be assigned jobs and each job has an array of associated modules they may need to interact with given player commands.

+Given all of these gameplay elements, it's anticipated that Blackhole Inferno will be a very challenging game.

 **__MASTER TODO LIST__**
 * [ ] 1.0